Custom Actions¶

 Templates can also be managed using the Template API.

-Repeating Actions
+Repeating Actions¶

 Webhook.site allows some action types to be repeating, which makes Webhook.site "loop over" one or more values without needing to use scripts.

-Queued Actions
+Queued Actions¶

-This is useful when you need your Webhook.site URL to respond quickly, but your Custom Actions are taking a long time to run.
-For example, if your Webhook.site URL should respond in 5 seconds, but you need to call an endpoint with a HTTP Request action that responds in 10 seconds, you can queue the HTTP Request action.
+- a Webhook.site URL should respond quickly, but a Custom Actions flow takes a long time to run.
+For example, if a Webhook.site URL should respond in 5 seconds, but an endpoint with a HTTP Request action that responds in 10 seconds is called, you can queue the HTTP Request action so it's run in the background queue.

 Additionally, you can specify an amount of seconds to wait until the action is executed.
 To do this, enter an amount of seconds in the Seconds textbox next to the Queue checkbox.